cmac-prog/AI_Chat_Bot/README.md

 # AI_Chat_Bot
-This is a. project for a simple ai bot.
+This is project for a simple ai bot.